-By letter dated November 26, 1969, all FBI field offices were advised to flag information obtained in our investigations important enough for the President's interest with the code word 'INLET.'
+By letter dated November 26, 1969, all FBI field offices were advised to flag information obtained in our investigations important enough for the President's interest with the code word 'INLET.''
 This was to include:

-- 1) Information of national or international significance which is security related. - 2) Important current or pending developments in major security cases. - 3) Current information which is representative of or calls attention to a significant developing intelligence trend. - particularly that from sensitive and/or penetrative coverage of foreign establishments, which could affect American relations with foreign countries, or assist in formulating United States policy.
+1) Information of national or international significance which is security related.

+2) Important current or pending developments in major security cases.

+3) Current information which is representative of or calls attention to a significant developing intelligence trend.

+4) Material which has a bearing on national security, particularly that from sensitive and/or penetrative coverage of foreign establishments, which could affect American relations with foreign countries, or assist in formulating United States policy.
-5 FFB 16 1973

-- 5) "Inside" information concerning demonstrations, disorders, or other civil disruptions which is of more than Tocal significance. - 6) Items with an unusual twist or concerning prominent personalities which may be of special interest to the President or the Attorney General.
+5 FEB 16 1973 5) "Inside" information concerning demonstrations, disorders, or other civil disruptions which is of more than local significance.

+6) Items with an unusual twist or concerning prominent personalities which may be of special interest to the President or the Attorney General.
-Memorandum to Mr. E. S. Miller

-Re: FBI Intelligence Letter for the President Code Name 'INLET"
+Memorandum to Mr. E. S. Miller Re: FBI Intelligence Letter for the President Code Name "INLET"